bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 * GC pauses are still long ("stop the world") for major GC cycles
 * Generational collectors have much shorter mark cycles as it traverses only the young generation, most of the time.

 This is a marked improvement to the C Ruby GC and serves as a base for implementing other advanced features moving forward.
-Ruby 2.2 supports incremental GC and a object ages beyond just old and new definitions.
-A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation interleaves short steps of mark and sweep cycles between other VM operations.
+Ruby 2.2 supports incremental GC and object ages beyond just old and new definitions.
+A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation (Ruby 2.2.) interleaves short steps of mark and sweep cycles between other VM operations.

 ## References between young and old objects